We want to welcome our new and returning students to LMH and wish them all the best for the term ahead.

 One Way Routes and Lifts

-There will be one-way systems in some of our busier spaces.
-We expect to need these around the Porters Lodge; on the way in to and out of college; in Deneke and around the Dining Hall; and possibly in Talbot Hall.
+There will be one-way systems in busier spaces: the Porters Lodge, the Dining Hall and on the way in to and out of College.

 You are asked to follow these routes at all times to make sure the flow of people around the site is easy and safe.
 We encourage College members to avoid using the lifts where possible.
 If a lift must be used just one person at a time should use it.

-These one-way systems will be clearly signposted and a map showing the one way routes will be available soon and it will be added to an updated version of this guide.
+These one-way systems will be clearly signposted and a map of the one-way routes can be seen below.

 It is important that all College members and visitors follow good hand hygiene guidelines at all times.
 Wash them regularly and frequently with soap and water for 20 seconds.
 Use alcohol sanitiser in between if necessary.
 We have installed sanitiser dispensers near bathrooms and kitchens and also at other frequently used places around the site.